Apply a filter for post-processing

 - Change notify method - Select a different delivery method for the alert.

 - Delete - Do not distribute the alert and remove it from the alert history.

 Click the Save button.
 The filter will be active from this moment on.

 Managing post filters

 All established post filters are listed in the Post Filters tab of the Alerts area.
-Here you can review the list established filters, stop a filter temporarily, restart it, or you can delete it permanently.
+Here you can review the list of established filters, stop a filter temporarily, restart it, or you can delete it permanently.

 You cannot modify post filters.
 Instead, you need to delete the filter and recreate it.